theo-hbst/CineBox/README.md

 node server.js
 ```

+Can be used on a Windows-operated machine with the same dependencies ('aria2c.exe' included)

 By default the server runs on port `8080` and listens on all network interfaces.
 Restrict access before exposing it to your network:

 ```bash